WIRED HEALTH 2015:

 London NW1 2FB

-Last year’s event sold out, so secure your WIRED Health 2015 place now with our Early Bird Offer.
+Last year’s event sold out, so secure your WIRED Health 2015 place now.
+WIRED subscribers save 10 per cent.

 Grants Available: WIRED Health, working with Medilink UK, is pleased to announce that as part of the Science Industry Partnership (SIP), a skills programme for the Med Tech sector, you may be eligible to receive a grant covering 50 per cent of the ticket price for WIRED Health.
 For more information and to take advantage of this offer, please contact Beverley Fearnley: Bev@medilinkem.com 0115 912 4330.